Justification of Red List Category

 On Gough, MacGillivray’s Prion breeds in the summer while Broad-billed Prion P. vittata breeds in late winter (Dilley et al. 2015).

-Introduced house mice Mus musculus on Gough Island are dramatically impacting reproductive success and causing very rapid population declines (Dilley et al. 2015).
+Introduced House Mice Mus musculus on Gough Island are dramatically impacting reproductive success and causing very rapid population declines (Dilley et al. 2015).
 Estimates of breeding success were only 7% across the 2013/14 and 2014/15 breeding season and chick mortality in studied nests in the latter year was 100% (Dilley et al. 2015).
+A mouse eradication attempt on Gough Island occurred in June-August 2021, and although this killed a large proportion of the island's mice, some mice did survive the attempt, and they remain a significant threat (S. Oppel in litt.
+2022).
 The impact of introduced rats is thought to have caused the extinction of the species on the main Île Saint-Paul.
 However, a subsequent rat eradication programme has resulted in the species occupying burrows on the island once again (Jiguet et al. 2007).
-The occasional vagrant occurrence of several species of falcon on Île Saint-Paul has resulted in periodic high predation rates on the species, which as an additive source of adult mortality has the potential to drive significant declines where the population is depleted, though following the rat eradication the impact of this threat should be greatly reduced in the future (Jiguet et al. 2007).
+The occasional vagrant occurrence of several species of falcon on Île Saint-Paul has resulted in periodic high predation rates on the species, which as an additive source of adult mortality has the potential to drive significant declines where the population is depleted, though following the rat eradication, the impact of this threat should be greatly reduced in the future (Jiguet et al. 2007).

 Conservation and Research Actions Proposed

-Invasive species control is required and a species conservation plan developed.
-The eradication of mice from Gough Island is planned and is the action that will have the greatest benefit to the conservation status of MacGillivary's Prion.
+Invasive species control is required.
+The eradication of mice from Gough Island is the action that will have the greatest benefit to the conservation status of MacGillivary's Prion.
+A species conservation plan should be developed.
+The population size and trend should be monitored alongside and after the mouse eradication programme.

 Text account compilers